ACCOUNTABILITY &

 The structures include: Room setup and schedule, reflection process, restorative circles, curriculum, data collection, and fidelity tools.

-Curriculum Development (in-person | 2 days)
+Curriculum Development Support (in-person | 2 days)

 We will assist in the development of behavior intervention modules that create social-emotional learning opportunities for students that are directly tied to infractions.